Working as a Location Manager

 Tag Pie Chart

--Displays the percentage of tagged and untagged users among the total customers.
-The percentage of the tagged customers is shown in the middle of the pie chart.
+-Displays the percentage of tagged and untagged users among the total users.
+The percentage of the tagged users is shown in the middle of the pie chart.

 Male/Female Pie Charts